myokit/myokit/README.md

 ## Citing Myokit

 If you use Myokit in your research, please cite it using the information in our [CITATION file](https://github.com/MichaelClerx/myokit/blob/main/CITATION).

+I like to [keep track of who's using Myokit](http://myokit.org/publications/) (for my CV!).
+If you are using Myokit for teaching, I'd love to hear about it.
+You can drop me a line at michael[at]myokit.org